sanyambassi/thales-cm-pgp-key-manager/README.md

 ## Features

 - Import PGP keys (either by pasting key contents or uploading a key file)
-- Export PGP keys directly from the CipherTrust Manager
+- Export PGP keys from the CipherTrust Manager
 - Displays results in the browser
 - Supports domains on CipherTrust Manager